- Academic Affairs

 vii.
 A need to have access to confidential hard copy data or physical files, or files stored external to the UMB network may preclude an employee from eligibility for Telework.

 b.
 Proposed Telework Schedules

 Unless otherwise agreed to, or required, by the supervisor, the work schedule of the Teleworker will be the same as the employee's work schedule in the customary worksite, including meal breaks and rest periods.
 During the approved Telework schedule, the employee must be available to be reached at the offsite location via telephone and email.
 At the discretion of the supervisor, the employee may Telework on designated day(s) each workweek, or on different day(s) each workweek, as scheduled by the supervisor to insure continuity of office/unit operations.

-- Before proposing a Telework schedule, employees are urged to take the online eLearning course entitled, "Before Telecommuting Basics: Maximizing Productivity as a Remote Employee."
-This course is available on UMB Human Resource Services (HRS) website at http://hr.umaryland.edu/e-learning/index.htm.
+vi.
+Before proposing a Telework schedule, employees are urged to take the online eLearning course entitled, "Before Telecommuting Basics: Maximizing Productivity as a Remote Employee."
+This course is available on the UMB Human Resource Services (HRS) website.

-- TELEWORK AGREEMENT(Procedures for documenting the telework arrangments of employees represented by the union may be found in the appropriate memorandum of understanding).
+4. TELEWORK AGREEMENT (Procedures for documenting the telework arrangements of employees represented by the union may be found in the appropriate memorandum of understanding).